| Title: | Streamlined Simulation of Circadian Gene Networks |

 Support the following features:

-flexible start-end time of the series by start_time
+flexible start-end time of the series by start_time and end_time.

-(useful when time step is small for numerical precision).
+row subset of data by a fixed sample_time (useful when time step is small for numerical precision).

-flexible time tick label spacing by tick_time
+flexible time tick label spacing by tick_time.

-states to plot are selected by tidy-select
+states to plot are selected by tidy-select.

 Please note that this function does not attempt to do exhaustive sanity check of parameters Make sure yourself that parameters make sense (e.g., end-start time must be longer than sample_time and tick_time, etc.)